VirgilSecurity/demo-twilio-backend-nodejs/Quick start guide.md

-# Changes required to use Virgil Security with Twilio IP Messaging
+# Changes required to use Virgil Security's security infrastructure with Twilio IP Messaging

 In a Twilio IP Messaging application, a Channel is where all the action happens.
 Whether it's between two users or two hundred, a Channel is where Messages are sent, received, and archived for later viewing by offline clients.